The Best Home Espresso Machine in 2024: From Ascaso to Solis

 Ultimately, the Bambino Plus will appeal to a wide range of home baristas, especially those with small kitchens and limited barista knowledge.

-DeLonghi Dedica Deluxe: Best Budget Home Espresso Machine
+DeLonghi Dedica Deluxe: Best Affordable Home Espresso Machine

 simple and affordable